zoecarver/typescript-transform/README.md

-# Typescript Transformer
+# Typescript Transform

-This is a WIP tool for generating typescript from javascript.
+This is a tool for generating typescript from javascript.
 Contributions are welcome!

+## Getting Started

+-   `npm i -g typescript-transform`
+-   `$ typescript-transform test-file.js`

 ## Usage:

 ```
-Usage: index <file> [options]
+Usage: typescript-transform <file> [options]

 Options:
   -V, --version          output the version number